LMD-nat/LMD-nat/README.md

  👋  Bonjour-Hi, I’m Nathalie from Montréal.
 The "h" is silent.
+In my name, not in "Hi".

  ⚕️  I'm starting a master's degree at ULaval in epidemiology in Fall 2021.